JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 ### vstacklet::base::dependencies()

-Handles base dependencies for the vStacklet software. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L917-L942)
+Handles base dependencies for the vStacklet software. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L914-L939)
+@dev-note: This function is required for the installation of the vStacklet software.

 #### return codes: